romkatv/zsh4humans/fn/notes.md

 requirement for `zsh/pcre`.
 Better yet, add a `zstyle` for required modules.

 The goal here is to avoid installing zsh-bin when using macOS Big Sur or having zsh from brew.

+---

+Make zsh-bin work like `tmux -u`.
+That is, assume UTF-8 always.
+If there is no UTF-8 locale on the machine (or maybe if the current locale is not UTF-8) require zsh-bin.